 A survey of global migrations from the transatlantic slave trade to 21st-century refugees.

-An exploration of global migrations from the transatlantic slave trade through to 21st century refugee resettlements.
+A multidisciplinary exploration of global migrations from the transatlantic slave trade through to 21st century refugee resettlements.

 |Paper title||Global Migrations: From Slavery to Refugees|

 |Domestic Tuition Fees (NZD)||$929.55|